 Two people never “marry” in the Torah; biblical Hebrew has no separate word for “marry”.
 Instead, a man “takes a wife”, or someone else takes a wife for him.
-In a culture dominated by men, a woman never “takes” a husband.
+In a culture dominated by men, a woman never “takes” a husband for herself.

-The book of Genesis/Bereishit uses the verb “take” 138 times, and fully 40 of those times refer to taking a wife (or taking a woman without a formal marriage contract).
-Some individual men take wives, or women, for themselves: Lamekh, Abraham, Nachor, Pharaoh, Avimelekh, Esau, and Judah.
+The book of Genesis/Bereishit uses the verb “take” 138 times, and fully 40 of those times refer to taking a wife or concubine.
+Some individual men take wives for themselves: Lamekh, Abraham, Nachor, Pharaoh, Avimelekh, Esau, and Judah.
 But Sarah “takes” her slave-woman Hagar and gives her to Abraham as a second wife.
-Hagar takes a wife for her son Ishmael from the land of Egypt.
+Hagar takes a wife for her son Ishmael from the land of Egypt (Genesis 21:21).
 Lavan takes his daughter Leah to be a wife for Jacob.
 Both of Jacob’s wives, Leah and Rachel, take their slave-women and give them to Jacob as wives.
 Judah takes a wife for his son Eir.
 And in this week’s Torah portion, Chayyei Sarah (Life of Sarah), Abraham’s steward takes a wife for Abraham’s son Isaac.

 Abraham does not even tell Isaac he is arranging a marriage for him.
 (They may not be on speaking terms, since Abraham put a knife to his son’s throat in last week’s Torah portion.)
 Instead, Abraham has his steward arrange the marriage, and he makes the man swear, in a formal ceremony, that he will not take a Canaanite wife for Isaac.
-(See my earlier blog posting, “Chayyei Sarah: A Peculiar Oath”.)
-The steward must go to Abraham’s relatives back in Aram to find the wife.
+(See my earlier blog posting, “Chayyei Sarah: A Peculiar Oath“.)
+The steward, who is called Abraham’s “senior servant”, must go to his master’s relatives back in Aram to find the wife.

 isha = wife; woman